 Coconut oil is one of the most versatile foods on Earth.
 People use it for much more than just the fat in their pastries.
-It’s list of uses stretches far beyond what we will be covering in this post.
+Here are some unusual uses for coconut oil that will transform the way you look at this super food.
 It is fantastic when used for beauty and medicine.
 Here are 6 unusual uses for coconut oil you may not have heard of before.

 Coconut Oil Helps Cure and Prevent Cavities

 If you’ve heard of oil pulling, then this won’t be too unfamiliar to you.
 Coconut oil can prevent cavities by killing candida albicans.
+Oil pulling is a great addition to your mouth hygiene, and it is easy to do.
+Just swish spoonful of oil in your mouth for around a minute.
+I personally like to add a drop of Thieves essential oil or lemon essential oil to give it a good flavor and boost the benefits.
 Here is a great article on preventing cavities with coconut oil.

 Coconut Oil Heals Pink Eye (and other infections)

 Pink eye is usually caused by a bacterial or viral infection.
 Coconut oil contains lauric acid.
 The body uses the lauric acid to make the disease-fighting fatty acid derivative monolaurin.
 To treat pink eye with coconut oil, simply drip a few drops into each eye, or wipe a small amount into the eye.

 I have also used it to treat nasal infections, sore throats, and yeast infections.

 Coconut Oil Boosts Metabolism and Promotes Weight Loss

 Coconut oil is utilized by the body to produce energy in preference to being stored as body fat like other dietary fats.
 When medium-chain fatty acids of the oil are burned the body experiences an increased metabolic rate.
 Higher metabolism equals warmer toes and a slimmer waistline.
 Click here to read how my friend and fellow blogger applied this practice.

 Coconut Oil Decreases Inflammation